easydiyeb1a/easydiyeb1a.github.io/index.md

   - **G-1145 Form**: You will get email notice when your application is received and passed.
 - **Statement of Purpose**: Stating your proposed endeavor.

+For those who have purchased the petition letter package from me, you will receive an additional preparation set.
+This set comprises:

+- **2 petition letters**.
+- **18 RFE (Request for Evidence) materials**.
+- **15 sample support letters**.

+**Note:** I did not utilize these resources for my own application as I discovered them after submitting mine.

 If you have any questions regarding the package, please send me an email.
 - **Email**: easydiyeb1a@gmail.com